akeneo/pim-docs/cloud_edition/flexibility_mode/docs/data_file_transfer.rst

 Permissions
 -----------
-If Akeneo, as an SSH user or as a PIM process creates files in the SFTP sub-directories, permissions have to be set so that SFTP users can rename or delete them.
+If Akeneo, as an SSH user or as a PIM process, creates files in the SFTP sub-directories, permissions have to be set so that SFTP users can rename or delete them.

 .. code-block:: bash